The Voices of Appalachia

 A number of noteworthy and memorable places have been included in the choir’s travels.
-They have had opportunity to perform on shows, such as NBC’s The TODAY Show, the Kelly Lang Show from Los Angeles, and a special segment on CBS Sunday Morning with Charles Kuralt entitled the “Pride of Appalachia.”
+They have had the opportunity to perform on shows, such as NBC’s The TODAY Show, the Kelly Lang Show from Los Angeles, and a special segment on CBS Sunday Morning with Charles Kuralt entitled the “Pride of Appalachia.”
 The Voices have had the opportunity to share our rich heritage in diverse venues, including the Ahwahne Hotel at Yosemite National Park, California; the National Presbyterian Church in Washington, DC; the National Cathedral in Washington, DC; and Gettysburg National Park.
-Through their vocal performances, the choir members strive to convey the deep feelings mountain people have about their heritage and region.
+Through their vocal performances, the choir members strive to convey mountain people’s deep feelings about their heritage and region.

 The Voices of Appalachia was formed in 1962 when Abner Grender came to Caney Junior College to teach music.
-During the history of the Voices, six people have served as conductor: Abner Grender, Paul Tse, David Benson, Richard Kennedy, Bryan Bolton, and Richard Bowers.
-There have been approximately 700 to 800 choir members over the years, all of whom are still considered a part of the Voices family.
+During the history of the Voices, seven people have served as conductor: Abner Grender, Paul Tse, David Benson, Richard Kennedy, Bryan Bolton, Richard Bowers, and Wendy Saylor.
+Over the years, there have been approximately 700 to 800 choir members, all of whom are still considered a part of the Voices family.